Fake vaccine cards popping up come with hefty fine

 GREENVILLE, N.C.
-(WNCT) — As North Carolina continues to offer incentives for people to get vaccinated, some are finding ways around getting their COVID shots.
+(WNCT) — As North Carolina continues to offer incentives for people to get vaccinated, some are finding ways around getting their COVID-19 shots.

 Fake vaccine cards are popping up around the country.
 Health directors in Eastern North Carolina said with more organizations requiring people to show a vaccine card, we could see even more counterfeits.